Variational Nested Dropout: Introduction

-Based on the proposed ordering units, a Bayesian nested neural network is constructed, where the independent distributions of nodes are interconnected with the ordering units.
-A mixture model prior is placed over each node, while the model selection is determined by the ordering units (Fig.~\ref{fig:overview}).
+First, based on the proposed VND, a Bayesian Nested Neural Network (\BNNN) is constructed with \emph{learnable ordered importance of network components}, where the independent distributions of nodes are interconnected with the ordering units.
+A mixture model prior is placed over each node, while the model selection is determined by the Downhill samples (Figure~\ref{fig:overview}).
 A variational inference problem is formulated and resolved, and we propose several methods to simplify the sampling and calculation of the regularization term.
+The formulation is proved to be an generalization of ordered L0-regularization over the sub-networks.
+The trained \BNNN is (sub-)optimal in the trade-off of model size and prediction performance.
+The full Bayesian treatment further enhances the uncertainty calibration and out-of-domain detection ability of the nested nets.
+To further exploit the performance gain from the VND, we proposed a two-step knowledge distillation framework to obtain high-performance deterministic student nested nets.

+Second, we study using VND with the variational auto-encoder~\cite{kingma2013auto} to \emph{order the distributions over the latent representation}.
+The diversity of generated data is enhanced due to the mixture nature of the latent distribution organized by VND.
+Our design of approximate posterior guarantee the diversity for data generation.
+We further applying VND to encode aleatoric uncertainty in the probabilistic UNet~\cite{kohl2018probabilistic}, which is used for applications whose labels are provided by multiple annotators.
+The diversity of generated samples are enhanced by VND, and thus it captures the disagreement of noisy labels better.

-Experiments show that our model outperforms the deterministic nested models in any sub-network, in terms of classification accuracy, calibration and out-of-domain detection.
-It also outperforms other uncertainty calibration methods on uncertainty-critical vision tasks, e.g., probabilistic U-Net on medical segmentation with noisy labels.
+Experiments on \BNNN with VND show that it outperforms the deterministic nested models with nested dropout in any sub-network, in terms of classification accuracy, calibration and out-of-domain detection.
+The student nested nets obtained by knowledge distillation further improves the performance.
+Results on variational auto-encoder with VND show it outperforms the baseline and related methods by a large margin in terms of image reconstruction and generation diversity. \BNNN and probabilistic UNet with VND also outperform the vanilla probabilistic UNet~\cite{kohl2018probabilistic} on uncertainty-critical tasks with noisy labels.

-In summary, the contributions of this paper are: \begin{compactitem} \item We propose a variational nested dropout unit with a novel pair of prior and posterior distributions. \item We propose a novel Bayesian nested neural network that can generate large sets of uncertainty-calibrated sub-networks.
-The formulation can be viewed as a generalization of \emph{ordered} $\ell_0$ regularization over the sub-networks. \item To our knowledge, this is the first work that considers uncertainty calibration and learned the importance of network components in nested neural networks. \end{compactitem}
+In summary, the contributions of this paper are: \begin{compactitem} \item We propose a variational nested dropout (VND) unit with a novel pair of prior and posterior distributions. \item We propose a novel Bayesian nested neural network (\BNNN) that can generate large sets of uncertainty-calibrated sub-networks.
+The formulation can be viewed as a generalization of \emph{ordered} $\ell_0$-regularization over the sub-networks.
+We propose a distillation methods with VND for higher performance gain. \item We propose a new generative model, VND enhanced auto-encoder (VND-AE), whose training objective is shown to encourage diversity.
+We propose a new formulation using VND to encode the aleotoric uncertainty for capturing the disagreement in annotations. \end{compactitem}